 Remove carousels and sliders from your site

-Landing pages with large image carousels and sliders were once considered to be a great strategy for ecommerce.
+Landing pages with large image carousels and sliders were once considered to be a great strategy for UX in ecommerce.
 After all, these large banners offer a wonderful showcase for your major products with impressive images.
 But as it turns out, it’s actually not a very good idea to have carousels on any part of your site.
 And for a good reason: they don’t get clicked on.

 There is evidence to suggest that just 1 percent of visitors to a page will click on your slider or carousel content.
 And it gets worse: despite the fact that no-one clicks the images, the movement of the slider will draw the eye, meaning customers are being distracted by your carousel banners as well.

-Allow ‘checkout as guest’
+Allow ‘checkout as guest’ for best ecommerce UX

 More than a third of potential customers will abandon their purchase if they need to make an account in order to buy.
 So, while it may be beneficial to have customers with accounts, you can’t be prioritising this over actually making the sale in the first place.
 Allow your guests to checkout as guests if it is the option that they prefer, but also take note from ASOS who were able to halve their checkout abandonment rate simply by making changes to the content on the account signup page.